GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ### Deploy

-Since we are using a Python CGI script for simplicity, we first need to get a working web server to act as the Relying Party (RP).
+Since we are using a Python CGI script for simplicity, we first need to get a working webserver to act as the Relying Party (RP).
 This tutorial is using Ubuntu 16.04 LTS.

 First, install the Apache web server: